 Public background checking sites are a quick and easy way to see if your criminal record shows up on your files.
 There are lots of public background checking sites out there but their performance can vary significantly.
 For something as important as this, you need to be sure you are using a site that will return accurate and comprehensive information.

 This is why we have been testing all the top background checking sites to see which offers the best service for checking out your own criminal history.
-We found that there were three sites whose performance far outstripped the others we tested.
-Our top three background checking sites are:
+We found that there were two sites whose performance far outstripped the others we tested.
+Our top two background checking sites are:

 TruthFinder is an ideal background checking site if you want detailed and accurate results.
 Even if you input misleading data, TruthFinder’s algorithms have a knack of finding the right results.
 This consistent accuracy and the detailed results it returns make TruthFinder ideal for those who want a sense of what a professional search could return.
 It even performed well in digging out any sealed or expunged records that might still be accessible